2022 Mid-Term Elections

 - Providing members with learning opportunities to identify high-impact investment opportunities

-Voters have a role to strengthen California’s infrastructure as a reproductive freedom state for all.
+Voters have a role in strengthening California’s infrastructure as a reproductive freedom state for all.
 Below you'll find general information, NCG's equity analysis, Yes/No vote breakdown, and resources.

 Oakland voters have a role in supporting efforts to democratize campaign dollars for all residents.
 Below you'll find curated information from NCG's Public Policy Director Crispin Delgado, our equity analysis, Yes/No vote breakdown, and resources.